Ctrlpanel-gg/docs/versioned_docs/version-1.0/Installation/getting-started.md

    ```bash
    rm /etc/nginx/sites-enabled/default
    ```
+   > **Note:** If you see the error that there is no such file, then most likely you have already deleted it when installing Pterodactyl

    Once done, we now have to open the NGINX configuration file.
 This depends on your OS.

    Debian/Ubuntu Based OSes: